North Clyde's Trail

 “Link to the Lost Dog area, Transmountain Summit and the southwest Franklins via this rugged trail.”— Brendan Ross

 The good news is that development has reached the boundary of the state park and can't proceed any further east.
 While parking locations may change on the map here, the trails will not.

 El Paso is in the desert, so be wise about the climate.
 Summers are regularly in the 90's or above, winters will drop to the 30's and 40's.
 Lightning storms are frequent in the late afternoons during the warmer months.
 Winds are frequent and gusts over 50 mph are not unusual.
 Dust storms, strongest in the late spring, can be hazardous and reduce visibility to less than a quarter mile.
-Check the weather before you go, and let someone know where you will be.
+Check the weather before you go, and let someone know where you'll be.

 Mountain biking is popular in the Lost Dog area, and while runners have right of way over cyclists, it's often the safer option to step or run to the side to allow them to pass.
 Sometimes you'll get thanked, but usually not - but better to be a good user of the trail than to end up in a cactus, tangled in some guy's derailleur.

-branch off to the left near the state park boundary sign.
+The first two-tenths of a mile of North Clyde's are like the other west-east trails in the area: wide, somewhat rocky, and a low grade, steady incline.
+Connections to Little Moab Valley and Little Moab branch off to the left near the state park boundary sign.
 The trail then crosses a dry creek bed and will be difficult to see for the next two hundred feet.
 The path will break off to the right and begin a steeper climb up the mountains towards a set of three utility poles.

 From the creek bed onward, the trail will be much more technical.
 Storm damage has littered the path with large rocks and runoff creates occasional rivets in the trail.
-After a half mile, North Clyde's will reach the poles and turn south, merging into Thunderbird
+After a half mile, North Clyde's will reach the poles and turn south, merging into Thunderbird.